mcansh/unsplash-new-tab/README.md

 mostly made for a blog post on Learn.co

-uses the fetch api which is currently available in Chrome and Safari (10.1+)
+uses the fetch api which is currently available in Chrome and Safari (10.1+), but polyfilled just in case.

 ## The Set Up
 1. install node modules: `$ npm --prefix ./source/js install ./source/js`